 - Democratization of insights through customer-facing BI-solutions

-- Four important blocks: the database and infrastructure, the analytics platform, software development resources and the data product owner
+- Four important blocks: the database and infrastructure, the analytics platform, software development resources, and the data product owner

-What is Embedded BI and some examples
+What are Embedded BI and some examples

 The best way to make analytics a natural part of everyday work and your product is to embed it seamlessly into business and custom-facing applications, the more sophisticated capabilities you can weave into the fabric of your application, the higher your user adoption and satisfaction will be.

-Open, containerised analytics architecture makes the capabilities of analytics more composable.
+Open, containerized analytics architecture makes the capabilities of analytics more composable.
 They can be combined in a more flexible way into applications.
 Data and analytics leaders should adopt the concept of composable analytics to provide consumer-focused analytics applications.

-Enterprises are focussing on business consumers and the importance of making analytics exploration easier and richer, such as the shift from predesigned dashboards to new, more automated and dynamic presentation and delivery of analytics.
+Enterprises are focussing on business consumers and the importance of making analytics exploration easier and richer, such as the shift from predesigned dashboards to new, more automated, and dynamic presentation and delivery of analytics.

 The 5 levels of embedding dashboards1.
 Web embedding